 Maritza is a marine biologist and whale shark expert.
 For six years she was in charge of whale shark research and conservation in La Paz for an NGO.
 She has her Mexican Seabook, is a Padi diver, and expert snorkel leader.

-Leo is a competitive Free-Diver, a certified commercial deckhand, he is PADI certified diver, has his Seabook, and a certified whale shark guide.
-He is also an island guide for Isla Espiritu Santo.
-Leo has worked with Baja Charters for six years.
-He is a trained photographer and has been continuously on the water since childhood.
+Leo is a competitive Free-Diver, a certified commercial deckhand, he is PADI certified diver, he has his Mexican Seabook, and a certified whale shark guide.
+After seven years with Baja Charters, Leo has recently received his full captain's license.
+He is also a certified island guide for Isla Espiritu Santo.
+Leo is a trained photographer and has been continuously on the water since childhood.
 Bilingual

 Mari is a PADI Dive Master and certified whale shark guide.
 She has her marine Seabook and is a trained photographer.
 Mari has worked commercially as whale shark guide for six years.
 She is a Baja Charters hostess and loves to help guests both in and out of the water.
 Bilingual.